Phase Space Analysis and Thermodynamics of Interacting Umami Chaplygin gas in FRW Universe

-Gong et al \cite{Gong2007} studied the non-equilibrium thermodynamics for the universe bounded by apparent horizon with DE in the form of perfect fluid with constant EoS.
-It was shown there that the radius of the apparent horizon increases depending on the EoS parameter of DE as well as on the irreversible parameter.
-In this paper the work of Gong et al has been extended to study universal thermodynamics considering Umami Chaplygin gas model of DE for not only apparent horizon as bounding horizon but also for event horizon.\\ The paper is organized as follows: Section 2 is deals with the study of dynamical stability analysis of Universe containing interacting Umami Chaplygin gas while in section 3 it's thermodynamic behaviour has been investigated in context of standard Eckart theory of irreversible thermodynamics.
+In fact, the evolution of the universe contains a sequence of important dissipative processes like Nucleosynthesis,Decoupling of neutrinos from cosmic plasma, Decoupling of photons from matter during recombination era etc and one needs non-equilibrium thermodynamic treatment to explain these processes.
+At least the effect of heat conduction was not negligible during evolution of universe at early stages and since the matter of universe did not attain thermal equilibrium at early stages, there should have been heat flow during certain stages of evolution.
+Vanleeumen et al.\cite{Vanleeuwen1975},Novello and Reboucas \cite{Reboucas1982}, Coley and Tupper \cite{Coley1983,Coley1984} Sviestins \cite{Sviestins1985}, Mukherjee \cite{Mukherjee1986}, Banerjee and Sanyal \cite{Banerjee1988}, Deng \cite{Deng1989} all have studied the cosmological models with heat conduction.
+Gong et al \cite{Gong2007} studied non-equilibrium thermodynamics for the universe bounded by apparent horizon with DE in the form of perfect fluid with constant EoS.
+It was shown there that the radius of the apparent horizon increases depending on the EoS parameter of DE as well as on the parameter contributing to non-equilibrium thermodynamics.
+In this paper the work of Gong et al \cite{Gong2007} has been extended to study universal thermodynamics considering Umami Chaplygin gas model of DE for not only apparent horizon as bounding horizon but also for event horizon.\\ The paper is organized as follows: Section 2 is deals with the study of dynamical stability analysis of Universe containing interacting Umami Chaplygin gas while in section 3 it's thermodynamic behaviour has been investigated in context of standard Eckart theory of irreversible thermodynamics.
 Finally, Section 4 is devoted for the summary and some concluding remarks.